LilLoveBytes/mastermind-game-li/README.md

 ### Implement difficulty levels

 I plan to enhance this game by adding difficulity levels.
 The current configuration will be considered the "Normal" level.
-In the "Hard" level, players will attempt to guess a six-digit number in five or fewer attempts.
+In the "Hard" level, players will attempt to guess a six-digit number in five or fewer attempts and in less than 120 seconds.
 Players will be able to select their difficulty level at the start of a new game.